xen-troops/moulin/docs/rouge.rst

  - :code:`MiB` - mebibyte - 1024 kibibytes or 1 048 576 bytes
  - :code:`GiB` - gibibyte - 1024 mebibytes or 1 073 741 824 bytes

-Suffix must be separated from number by space.
+The suffix must be separated from the number by a space.
 For example:
-:code:`size: 4 MiB` defines size of 4 mebibytes or 4 194 304 bytes.
+:code:`size: 4 MiB` defines the size of 4 mebibytes or 4 194 304 bytes.

-On `sparse` option
+On the `sparse` option
 ^^^^^^^^^^^^^^^^^^

 Almost all block descriptions support boolean :code:`sparse` option, which is enabled by default.
-You can disable it to generate non-sparsed parts of a resulting images.
+You can disable it to generate non-sparse parts of the resulting images.
 This will create images that are bigger while stored on disk, because they physically store all non-needed NUL regions.
-But this may be used in cases when you need to zero-out some regions on a flash storage.
-Bear in mind, that in this case you can't write result image with
+But this may be used in cases when you need to zero out some regions on flash storage.
+Bear in mind that in this case, you can't write the result image with

 .. code-block:: yaml